En-Be/Tanks2/APPROACH.md

 **Done**
 - Pass the HUD icon image from gamemanager
 - Change the icon colour when setting the tank material colour

+## Session  05

+**Tue Sep 17 13:30:09 - Tue Sep 17 14:04:35"

+**To do**
+- Redirect the health UI logic to update the HUD
+    - Pass the HUD to TankHealth
+    - Make new sliders in the HUD

+**Done**
+- Split the HUD into one each per player
+- Added health sliders to each HUD